-We applied this algorithm for all the MSGs to enumerate all the CSVLs, and found that all the CSVLs indeed belong to collinear ($L$), coplanar($P$), or spatial ($S$) as shown in Fig.~\ref{fig1}, which further confirms the intuitive analysis above.
-The CSVL type can also be rigorously determined based on $\overline{G}^{\bm{k}}$ without knowing other details as following:
+We applied this algorithm for all MSGs to enumerate all possible CSMLs, and found that all CSMLs indeed belong to collinear ($L$), coplanar ($P$), or spatial ($S$) as shown in Fig.~\ref{fig1}, which confirms the intuitive analysis above.
+The CSML type can be rigorously determined based on $\overline{G}^{\bm{k}}$ without knowing other details as follows: